nikhilshinde57/executor-framework-usecase-study/README.md

 * **SingleThreadExecutor** - This thread pool executor has only a single thread.
 It is used to execute tasks in a **sequential manner**.
-If the thread dies due to an exception while executing a task, a new thread is created to replace the old thread and the subsequent tasks are executed in the new one
+If the thread dies due to an exception while executing a task, a new thread is created to replace the old thread and the subsequent tasks are executed in the new one.
 ```
 ExecutorService executorService = Executors.newSingleThreadExecutor()
 ```